-Photos of a Pregnant Heidi Montag Chomping Down on Pickles in the Grocery Store Are Priceless
+Photos Of A Pregnant Heidi Montag Chomping Down On Pickles In The Grocery Store Are Priceless

-i have never related to anything more than @heidimontag eating pickles in the middle of a shop pic.twitter.com/YLAORi2TWZ— luke (@lukesttn) June 3, 2017

 Former MTV star Heidi Montag hit the grocery store earlier this week to satisfy a pickle craving, causing her to chow down in the middle of shopping.
-The 30-year-old star couldn’t help but fill her arms with as many jars as she could carry, causing some hilarious photos obtained by the Daily Mail.
+The 30-year-old star couldn’t help but fill her arms with as many jars as she could carry, causing some hilarious photos.
+You can check out the photos at the Daily Mail.

 Montag is married to former The Hills co-star Spencer Pratt, with the two recently revealed to Us Weekly that they were expecting a boy.